Effectively Scope Your SAP Project

-Some of the critical considerations for your company’s implementation or upgrade are whether or not you will need non-SAP “bolt-ons.”
-These should be considered and budgeted for right from the beginning.
+From the beginning, you also need to consider whether or not you will need non-SAP “bolt-ons.”
 Consider making a direct request to the vendors during the RFP process about how they will handle the following items, and what additional costs might be required:

 • Training